 By business type

 Farm labor is a big challenge for many U.S. producers.
-Factors like COVID-19 pandemic disruptions have complicated the farm labor issue.
+Factors like agricultural supply change disruptions have complicated the farm labor issue.

 Over half the farmers responding to a recent Purdue University survey say they've faced labor shortages in the last two years.
 Many say they’ve also had difficulty maintaining adequate qualified workforces.

 "In 2021, nearly two thirds of respondents said they either had 'some' or 'a lot of difficulty' in hiring adequate labor compared to just three out of 10 respondents in 2020," according to the July 2021 update of the Purdue Center for Commercial Agriculture Ag Economy Barometer report.

 Strategies to help maintain peak productivity with the current farm worker shortage:

 1. Explore alternate equipment.
 If you raise row crops, there may be machinery and equipment that can help you stretch existing labor or replace it altogether.
 Larger implements, for example, can help you get as much done in the field with fewer workers.